Waterfall Installer Madison AL: Cost, Permits & Quote Checklist

 In Madison, Alabama, a backyard waterfall usually costs $2,000-$7,000 for a small pondless feature, $6,000-$14,000 for a medium pondless stream, and $7,500-$24,000 for a pond plus waterfall.
 The two local issues to check before hiring are permit scope and drainage impact.

-Updated May 19, 2026.
-Local permit notes checked against City of Madison Building, Permitting, FAQ, and Drainage pages.
+Updated June 10, 2026.
+Local permit notes checked against City of Madison permitting, electrical permit, drainage, CPSC GFCI, and Alabama HBLB license-verification sources.

 Quick answer for Madison homeowners

 If you want the lowest-maintenance option, ask Madison waterfall installers for a pondless waterfall quote first.
 It gives the sound and visual movement of water without an exposed pond.
-If the feature needs a new electrical circuit, plumbing makeup water, retaining wall, deep basin, or grading change, verify permit requirements before work starts.
+If the feature needs a new electrical circuit, plumbing makeup water, retaining wall, deep basin, or grading change, verify permit requirements before work starts and require the electrical scope in writing.

 Waterfall installation cost in Madison, AL